NailClaros/Meteo_pipeline/README.md

    * Streamlit `@st.cache_data` used to locally cache daily and weekly data
    * Redis integrated to simulate a server-side cooldown system per city refresh
    * Although Streamlit doesn’t support persistent sessions, Redis logic was built anyway to understand production-ready session tracking and rate limiting

+Streamlit Dashboard with Caching and Redis
+To visualize the collected data, I built a dynamic and responsive dashboard using Streamlit and Altair.
+The dashboard allows users to explore temperature trends, wind conditions, and other weather metrics in a clean and interactive interface.

+I implemented session-based caching and connected Redis to experiment with storing session data.
+While Streamlit lacks persistent session tracking, I still integrated Redis to understand how session and state management would be implemented in a real-world deployment.
+Even though the limitation prevented full functionality, the experience gave me theoretical insight into managing application state in distributed dashboards.

 ---